Divosky/Gulp-workflow/README.md

-# startup
+# Gulp-workflow

-Basically, it's just my startup that I use to make most of my projects.
+It's basically my startup that I used to work on.